Spanish

 Written response to works and translation, 2 hours 40 minutes, EDEXCEL, 30%

-• Section A: Students translate an unseen passage from English into Spanish.
+• Section A: Pupils translate an unseen passage from English into Spanish.

-• Section B: Students write an extended response on either one or two of the literary texts listed.
+• Section B: Pupils write an extended response on either one or two of the literary texts listed.

-• Section C: Students who only answer one question from Section B must write an extended response on one of the films listed.
+• Section C: Pupils who only answer one question from Section B must write an extended response on one of the films listed.

 Spanish Component 3